 A background in political science may lead to employment in local, state, or national government, law, journalism, special interest groups, teaching, and research.
 Political science knowledge can enhance citizens' roles in community service and/or public office, and for those interested in a law degree, political science may be an excellent undergraduate major.

-See the Political Science page for more information.
+See the Political Science page for program and contact information.